 Unisa’s application model is open and continuous, which means that applications remain open throughout the year.

-Applications for admission to Unisa’s undergraduate qualifications (higher certificates, advanced certificates, diplomas, advanced diplomas & degrees) is open from 1 September to 30 November 2020.
+Applications for admission to Unisa’s undergraduate qualifications (higher certificates, advanced certificates, diplomas, advanced diplomas & degrees) is open.

 How to apply